Gimpneek/odoo_xml_test_output/README.md

-# odoo_xml_test_output
-Odoo module to output test results as XML files instead of terminal
+# XML Test Output for Odoo
+A simple Odoo module that overrides `openerp.modules.module.run_unit_tests` so it uses the XMLTestRunner instead of TextTestRunner.
+This generates XML files that can be read by other software such as SonarQube.